Help & Info

 (iii) Dangerous Goods and Firearms

 You must not bring dangerous goods, firearms or knives on board, on your person, or in your luggage unless you have obtained written permission from us and possess legal authorisation.
 Dangerous goods must be declared at the time of booking and can only be transported in a vehicle, therefore are not permitted in the case of a foot passenger.
 If you are unsure about whether or not goods are dangerous then you must contact us in advance otherwise we may refuse you entry to the ship, without any liability on our part.
-The transport of petrol cans is specifically forbidden.
 There is a limit to the quantity of gas cylinders that may be carried, (including medical gas), this may vary by ship, for confirmation and authority to carry any gas cylinders please contact passenger services prior to travel.

 Animals will not be allowed on board unless you have our prior permission and you have obtained the necessary licences and complied with all relevant regulations.
 This includes assistance dogs.
 Please seek advice from your vet.
 It is a requirement that dogs (excluding assistance dogs) must wear a muzzle at all times when in the terminal, if exercised on board or transferred to a kennel or a pet friendly cabin.
 Pets must remain under the control of owners and be kept on a lead at all times.
 We ask customers to respect these animals and not to pet them.
 It is the responsibility of the animal's escort to obtain and comply with current regulations for the transport of animals.
 If any problem arises with the transportation of a pet which requires the use of quarantine facilities upon arrival in the UK, then the pet's owner/escort will be fully responsible for these expenses.